ohnotnow/bulma2tailwind/Readme.md

 This project converts Laaravel blade templates from Bulma CSS to Tailwind CSS using calls to a large language model (LLM) API.
 It simplifies the process of modernizing Bulma CSS-based templates to Tailwind CSS while maintaining functionality and readability.

+It can optionally add in A11Y html/css and attempt to add responsive tailwind/html into the template.

 ## Repository

 - GitHub Repository: [ohnotnow/bulma2tailwind](https://github.com/ohnotnow/bulma2tailwind)